deluxebrain/dotfiles-DEPRECATED/README.md

 1. System Preferences --> Security & Privacy
     a.
 Firewall --> Turn on Firewall
     b.
 Firewall Options ... --> Enable stealth mode

+### Any other prerequisites

+The dotfiles installation will install the `xcode-cli` tools - which is required by e..g homebrew.

+However - a significant minority of package installations are dependent on the full xcode experience.
+Although it appears that this dependency can be installed _after_ the installation of the dependent packages, its probably worth going ahead and installing xcode before proceeding with the dotfiles install.

 ## dotfiles Installation